The Issues

 public safety

 • The 2020 Police Accountability Bill significantly tied the hands of law enforcement, including reducing and in some cases eliminating criminal penalties for car theft by juvenile offenders.
-Tina supports expanding criminal justice laws, including against gangs who commit car or property crimes.
+I support 1) restoring the consent search to take illegal guns and drugs off the streets and 2) requiring police to fingerprint violent juvenile criminals.
+My opponent voted agaisnt these common sense measures.

 local control and housing

-• She believes 8-30g should be amended to include all types of affordable housing (Greenwich and Stamford are not currently getting credit for accessory dwelling units and affordable housing from private employment).
+• I believe 8-30g should be amended to include all types of affordable housing (Greenwich and Stamford are not currently getting credit for accessory dwelling units and affordable housing from private employment).

-• Tina is against current legislation in Hartford which would (i) allow housing authorities of other towns to enter Greenwich and Stamford and (ii) impose a rating system promoting dense housing development in towns
+• I opposed and testified against numerous Bills seeking to expand state control including tp (i) allow housing authorities of other towns to enter Greenwich and Stamford and (ii) impose a rating system promoting dense housing development in towns.

 reproductive rights